howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 <Instruction>

-In the directory where `project.graphcool` is located, type the following into the terminal:
+In the directory where `types.graphql` is located, type the following into the terminal:

 ```bash
 graphcool console